 - Engagement with stakeholders

-Project planning process is often taken to a new level with the use of a software tool to prepare the general plan of the project.
-A project planning software will make it simple for teams to create a work breakdown structure, Gantt charts and other boundless benefits.
+The project planning process is often taken to a new level with the use of a software tool to prepare the general plan of the project.
+Project planning software will make it simple for teams to create a work breakdown structure, Gantt charts, and other boundless benefits.
 What’s more?
-Effective project planning will help tackling the pitfalls directly.
+Effective project planning will help to tackle the pitfalls directly.
 The right project planning tool will make tracking the project at a later stage more easier.

 Components of a project plan